IvanGael/Go-LispInterpreter/README.md

 - Support User-Defined Functions: Allow users to define their own functions using defun.
 - Support for lambda functions, local variables bindings(let) and logical operations(and, or and not)
 - Support for basic list operations (car, cdr, cons, length, and append)
-- Support for reading and execution of a Lisp script from file
+- Support for reading and execution of a Lisp script from lisp file
-- Create a REPL: Build a Read-Eval-Print Loop (REPL) for interactive use.
+- A REPL: a Read-Eval-Print Loop (REPL) for interactive use.

 ### Example Interaction
 Arithmetic operations